Jose Siri Player Props: Rays vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The Dodgers pitching staff ranks 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Dodgers have the 18th-ranked team ERA across all MLB pitching staffs (4.36).
+- The Dodgers have a 4.37 team ERA that ranks 18th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.